French Green Beans

-This technique is called blanching and refers to a quick-cooking process where the vegetables are plunged into boiling water for a short time and then cooled under cold water.
+This technique is called blanching and refers to a quick-cooking process where the vegetables are plunged into boiling water for a short time and then cooled under cold water or even ice water.

 In fact, this shocking process allows the green beans to be crunchy, not mushy, and highly green in color.

-The next step to make the best french green beans is to melt a good amount of butter to fry shallots and garlic.
+The next step to making the best french green beans is to melt a good amount of butter to fry the shallots and garlic in a large skillet.

-Then, the blanched green beans are cooked in garlic butter with the addition of sliced almonds.
+Then, the blanched green beans are cooked in garlic butter over medium-high heat with the addition of sliced almonds.

 The trick is to sautee the green beans long enough to be fork-tender but still crunchy.